Skip to content

 Who is eligible for a Leadership Award?

 We recognize leaders whose work improves people’s lives, creates opportunity, and contributes to a better California.
-We especially encourage nominations that reflect the diversity of California’s population and regions.
 The most competitive nominations describe leaders addressing critical issues with innovative approaches that have been proven effective.
 We ask nominators to review the selection criteria and nominations questions carefully before nominating.

 Nominated leaders may: